 Explore it on Goodreads or Amazon.

-Other books by this author include Grave Dance, Grave Memory, Kicking It, Grave Visions, Grave Ransom
+Other books by this author which I have reviewed include Grave Dance, Grave Memory, Kicking It, Grave Visions, Grave Ransom

 First in the Alex Craft urban fantasy series about a witch who communicates with the dead.
 Based in Nekros City.